- On sale!

 Condition Report:

-Very Good - A tiny element of tarnishing to the silver on one small area of one earring.
-This is only visible upon very close inspection and does not detract from the appeal of the earrings.
+Very Good - A tiny element of glue residue on the surface of one cabochon.
+This is only apparent upon magnification and does not detract from the appeal of the earrings.

 For more information about these earrings, read below...